MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 bgzip chr6.fa
 ```

-Optionally for testing, if you want to run the pipeline for one population from 1000Genomes, you will also need a TSV file with the list of samples in data/, eg. CHB with 113 samples downloaded from: https://www.internationalgenome.org/data-portal/population/CHB
+Optionally for testing, if you want to run the pipeline for one population from 1000Genomes, you will also need a TSV file with the list of samples downloaded in data/, eg. CHB can be downloaded from: https://www.internationalgenome.org/data-portal/population/CHB

-### Configure Python environment and install dependencies

-For the list of required dependencies and how to install them, please go to [install_dependencies.md](install_dependencies.md) and follow the instructions *carefully*.

-The pipeline requires two Python libraries (numpy, pyyaml), as well as samtools, bcftools, htslib (see https://www.htslib.org/) and MMSeqs2 (https://github.com/soedinglab/MMseqs2).
-All must be simlinked in `/usr/bin` or exported to PATH.

-#### 1. Generate haploblock boundaries and haploblock hashes for chromosome 6 using the Halldorsson2019 genetic map:
+#### 1. Generate haploblock boundaries:

 ```
 python3 haploblock_pipeline/step1_haploblocks.py \